Real Estate Eric Firestone January 4, 2026

 New construction sets expectations.

-When buyers pay a premium, they inspect everything — window seals, outlet plates, wall finishes.
+When buyers pay a premium, they inspect everything, such as window seals, outlet plates, wall finishes.
 Renovated older homes can absolutely compete, but only if shortcuts weren’t taken.

 Unlike South Miami or Coconut Grove, where buyers trade perfection for location, Pinecrest buyers prioritize condition and readiness.
 They want homes without immediate repairs.